SAP-samples/abap-cheat-sheets/25_Authorization_Checks.md

     IF flag = abap_true.
       out->write( `Something went wrong with the example procedure.
 There should only be entries with the condition countryfr = 'US'.` ).
     ELSE.
-      out->write( `Excepted result.
+      out->write( `Expected result.
 There are only entries with the condition countryfr = 'US' in the internal table.` ).
     ENDIF.
     out->write( |\n| ).